Portrait of a Character – Kevin O’Connor

 Yet he is all of those things.

-He is, much like the original, the kind of guy who can go on and on about the Abrahamic mythopaedia.
+Hence he is, much like the original, the kind of guy who can go on and on about the Abrahamic mythopaedia.
 While driving a snow plow.

 Kevin is also the inventor of the dark matter drive for time ships.
 Carmen trusts him implicitly.
 Rick is pals with him.
 He mentors Deirdre Katzman.
 And he, along with Otra D’Angelo, is one of the few people who can get through to Levi.
 Therefore, he is Levi’s direct supervisor.

-In the fullest act of love, Kevin cares for her, even as she becomes sicker and sicker with Piaris Syndrome, which eventually kills her.
+Hence in the fullest act of love, Kevin cares for her, even as she becomes sicker and sicker with Piaris Syndrome, which eventually kills her.
 The worst part is when she fails to recognize him, in the final weeks of her life.

 Despairing, he vows he will never love again.
 And he almost doesn’t.